wultra/mtoken-sdk-ios/README.md

 	/// Unique operation identifier
 	public let id: String

+	/// System name of the operation.
+	///
+	/// This property lets you adjust the UI for various operation types.
+	/// For example, the "login" operation may display a specialized interface with
+	/// an icon or an illustration, instead of an empty list of attributes,
-	/// System name of the operation (for example login). public let name: String
+	/// "payment" operation can include a special icon that denotes payments, etc. public let name: String

 	/// Actual data that will be signed.